 The Water Authority is building a new flow regulatory structure to upgrade the untreated water system in the northwest area of Mission Trails Regional Park.
 When complete, the project will upgrade the untreated water system that delivers water to treatment plants that serve the central and southern areas of San Diego County.

-Construction is taking place Monday through Friday between 7 a.m. and 7 p.m. and will close some trails in the western portion of the park.
-Trail closure signs, including a park map showing alternate trails are posted to help park users navigate the trails.
+Standard construction hours are Monday through Friday, 7 a.m. to 7 p.m. with occasional 24-hour and weekend work.
+As a result, portions of trails in the western portion of the park are closed to public access.
+Trail closure signs and park maps showing alternate trails are posted to help park users navigate the trails.

 About This Project

 The San Diego County Water Authority maintains regional water pipelines beneath portions of Mission Trails Regional Park in the city of San Diego.
 The Water Authority is upgrading its untreated water system in the northwest area of the park to more reliably deliver water to treatment plants that serve the central and south sections of San Diego County.